SantiagoBerna/BlogPostStreamingAssets/_articles/2024-02-23-async-asset-streaming.md

 preview_video: ./assets/videos/WalkingAround.mp4
 ---

 World streaming is the process where we only have the necessary section of a world in memory at all times, discarding the rest.
-This post details how I went about implementing this feature on my own.
+This post details how I went about implementing this feature on my own...

 <video width="100%" height="100%" controls>
   <source src="../assets/videos/WalkingAround.mp4" type="video/mp4">